ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

 GraphQL types tend to become pretty large, especially root types like the query type.
+Type extensions allow us to extend existing types.

-Type extensions allow us to extend to existing types.
 A type can have one or more type extensions, which will form a combined schema type at runtime.

 # Usage